GioF71/upmpdcli-plugins/src/mediaserver/cdplugins/subsonic/config.md

-allowshufflerandomalbumsforfrontpagetags|Allow to shuffle random albums when selecting image for initial view entries, defaults to True defeatcoverarturl|Allows to entirely defeat loading of cover art, defaults to False logwithtimestamp|Adds a timestamp to log entries, defaults to True
+allowshufflerandomalbumsforfrontpagetags|Allow to shuffle random albums when selecting image for initial view entries, defaults to True defeatcoverarturl|Allows to entirely defeat loading of cover art, defaults to False logwithtimestamp|Adds a timestamp to log entries, defaults to True maxrandomsonglistsize|Max number of random songs to display, defaults to 250 setalbumartistrolealbumartist|Enable set the role "albumartist" in album, defaults to False